25 Historic Sonoma County Restaurants That Are Still Going Strong

 Betty's Fish and Chips, 1967, Santa Rosa: English-style fish and chips served up with the world's best lemon pie have been Santa Rosa favorites for more than 50 years.
 The restaurant got a facelift in 1996 and has continued on the tradition.
 4046 Sonoma Hwy., Santa Rosa, 707-539-0899, bettysfishandchips.com.
 (Jeff Kan Lee)

-Restaurant at Madrona Manor, opened 1981, Healdsburg: As Healdsburg has grown up, so has this once-unassuming restaurant inside this Victorian bed and breakfast.
+(Temporarily closed) Restaurant at Madrona Manor, opened 1981, Healdsburg: As Healdsburg has grown up, so has this once-unassuming restaurant inside this Victorian bed and breakfast.
 In 1999, when Bill and Trudi Konrad purchased the property, they hired Chef Jesse Mallgren.
 An alum of Gary Danko’s at Chateau Souverain and SF’s legendary Stars, Mallgren grew up in Sonoma County.
 Though he defines his cuisine as first and foremost local and seasonally-inspired, about 10 years ago Mallgren began pushing boundaries with molecular gastronomy techniques that include using liquid nitrogen to make ice cream.
-“We use the best techniques with the best products,” he said.
-What he credits with the restaurant’s continued success: Creative control in the kitchen.
-Free of financial and time constraints of many other chefs, Mallgren can channel his energy into a showcase tasting menu.
 1001 Westside Road, Healdsburg, 433-4321, madronamanor.com.
 (Scott Manchester)

 Former Chef de cuisine Todd Muir (right) leans on the shoulder of Chris Mazotti inside one of the Madrona Manor's elegant dining rooms in 1999.
 (Chad Surmick)